James Blomfield

 James Jervis Blomfield (1879-1951) was an English-born Canadian artist and designer.
-He is best known for his design of the coat of arms of Vancouver and as a pioneer in the field of stained glass art in Canada, with an extensive body of works completed in British Columbia and Ontario, including the Beechwood Cemetery Mausoleum in Canada's national cemetery in Ottawa.
-He lived in Toronto for the last 30 years of his life.
+He is best known for his design of the coat of arms of Vancouver and as a pioneer in the field of stained glass art in Canada, with an extensive body of works completed in British Columbia and Ontario, including the Beechwood Cemetery Mausoleum in Ottawa, Canada's national cemetery.
+He lived in Toronto for the last 30 years of his life and painted many watercolours of the city.
+In 1927, he said, "I hope to be known as the discoverer of Toronto."

 Background

 He was born James Alfred Bloomfield in Maidenhead, Berkshire, England.
 The middle name he added from his mother's maiden name later in life when he also dropped the second 'o' in Bloomfield.
 He was born deaf and worked for a period of time as a junior draftsman. before moving with his family to Canada, to Calgary, Alberta in 1887.
 In Calgary, he studied painting and engraving (1887, 1889).
 His father Henry Bloomfield was an artist and engraver and the family lived in Calgary, then moved to New Westminster, British Columbia.
 There in 1890, Henry established the first art glass studio in British Columbia which he ran with his sons James and Charles, later moving the operation to Vancouver in 1899.
-James Blomfield attracted the attention of Lord Aberdeen who paid for his art education in England and Belgium.
+In Vancouver, Blomfield attracted the attention of Lord Aberdeen who paid for his art education in England and Belgium.